 FAQ: What Does Tea Drunk Feel Like?

-Tea Drunk has multiple feelings including increased warmth and tingling sensations in the body.
-The mind can also experience heightened awareness, clarity, and focus.
-Tea with really strong Qi tends to naturally flow to where the body craves it the most.
-The feeling is entirely safe and not produced from any harmful components.
+Tea with exceptionally strong Qi tends to flow naturally toward the areas where the body craves it most.
+The experience remains entirely safe and does not come from harmful components.

-Step by Step Guide on Acquiring Tea Drunk Teas
+Step-by-Step Guide to Acquiring Tea Drunk Teas